Tips for Finding an Estate Planning Attorney

-This may not work for you - particularly if you live in a large city - but in smaller communities, the court clerks know all of the local attorneys and which ones are easy to work with and which ones the judges like.
-Since I practice in a small town and have a good working relationship with the court clerks and judges, I've received several referrals this way and consider it one of the highest compliments.
+This may not work for you, particularly if you live in a large city, but in smaller communities, the court clerks know all of the local attorneys and which ones are easy to work with and which ones the judges like.
+Practicing in a small town can allow you to have a good working relationship with the court clerks and judges, it's easy to earn referrals this way and is considered a high compliment.

 This list is really only a starting point and doesn't even attempt to address the vast amount of information you can find about professionals, including estate lawyers, on the internet.
 Sometimes, however, too much information is just that, and so you need to stick with some basic methods.